valentinomiazzo/in_js/README.md

 # In.js : prototypal inheritance done right #

-**In** comes from **In**heritance because this is what the lib provides.
-More accurately, it provides prototypal inheritance.
+**In** comes from **In**heritance because this is what the lib addresses.
+More accurately, it simplifies prototypal inheritance.

-It takes care of some details often overlooked:
+It is minimal by design and it takes care of some details often overlooked:

 * the constructor of an instance of T points to the function T, as expected
 ```javascript